 Typical breakfast foods include eggs, whole-grain toast and an orange; oatmeal, strawberries and skim milk; or low-fat plain yogurt, slivered almonds and blueberries.

 For lunch and dinner, have a 2- to 4-ounce serving of protein, such as tofu, white fish, skinless poultry, white-meat pork or lean steak.
-Adequate protein while dieting helps postmenopausal women preserve essential lean body mass, showed a 2008 study published in the Journal of Nutrition, Health and Aging.
+Adequate protein while dieting helps people in postmenopause preserve essential lean body mass, showed a 2008 study published in the Journal of Nutrition, Health and Aging.

 Serve the protein alongside approximately 1/2 cup of whole grains, such as wild rice, quinoa, barley or brown rice.
 Fill up your plate with watery, green vegetables, such as broccoli, fennel, asparagus, kale and spinach.
 Other colorful vegetables, including cauliflower, bell peppers, eggplant and cabbage, are also appropriate.
 Vegetables have a low number of calories per serving, but lots of phytonutrients and also fiber, which helps fill you up.